-The Company also has in place a number of reinsurance arrangements with external third parties relating to a minor proportion of the assets held within unit-linked funds.
+The Company also has in place a number of reinsurance arrangements with external third parties relating to a minor proportion (less than 1%) of the assets held within unit-linked funds.
 The underlying purpose of the arrangements is not to transfer risk in the conventional reinsurance sense but instead the various arrangements allow expansion of the available range of policyholder investment choice.

-Use of such reinsurance arrangements in order to expand the available range of investment choice for policyholders has increased during 2018.
 Although contractually structured as reinsurance treaties, there is no underlying transfer of risk as the PMC policyholder bears the risk of reinsurer default (which is explicitly written accordingly into each legal contract between the Company and the relevant PMC policyholders) and the Company's exposure is restricted to a second order impact via consequent reduction in fee income.
 At the current levels, such second order exposure is immaterial.

 The nature of the arrangements means that the Company is not directly impacted by the credit standing of each reinsurer.
-Nevertheless, before each arrangement is entered into, the Company secures an appropriate floating charge to the value of the relevant assets in order to reduce the risk of PMC policyholders being adversely economically impacted by reinsurer default.
+Nevertheless, before each arrangement is entered into, the Company secures an appropriate floating charge from the relevant reinsurer to the value of the relevant assets in order to reduce the risk of PMC policyholders being adversely economically impacted by reinsurer default.
 Approval for these arrangements is governed by the existing product and fund approval framework.